 - If a child with SEN is starting at our school in Reception the class teacher and SENCO will visit the nursery setting and attend review meetings prior to your child starting school.

-- Your child will be allocated a key worker who will organise additional visits to the school should this be necessary to support your child.
+- Your child’s classteacher will organise additional visits to the school should this be necessary to support your child.

-- A meeting with your child’s key worker and SENCO will help establish a one page profile.
+- A meeting with your child’s classteacher and SENCO will help establish a one page profile.

 - When starting school every possible step will be taken to ensure that your child settles quickly into school and that their needs are met.
 Your child’s keyworker will keep you informed on how your child is doing.

-- They use assertive mentoring to find out what your child already knows and what they need to be taught.
+- A baseline assessment will be conducted to find out what your child already knows and what they need to be taught.

 - Teachers then plan lessons to meet the needs of your child.
 They are able to make work easier or more challenging so that every child is able to learn.